freaktechnik/eslint-plugin-botland/README.md

 Lint your [Bot Land](https://bot.land) bot scripts using eslint.

 ## Rules
+- `code-length`
+  Bot Land scripts can at most have 15000 characters
 - `entry-point`
   Check that the script has the required `update` function.
 Marks all entry points as used.
 - `no-terminator-in-init`